Palisades Interstate Parkway

 The route is named for the Hudson River Palisades, a line of cliffs rising along the western side of the Hudson River.
 The PIP is designated, but not signed as Route 445 in New Jersey and New York State Route 987C (NY 987C), an unsigned reference route, in New York.
 As with most parkways in the New York metropolitan area, commercial traffic is prohibited from using the PIP.
-The Palisades Interstate Parkway was built from 1947–1958, and fully opened to traffic on August 28, 1958.
+The Palisades Interstate Parkway was built from 1947 to 1958, and fully opened to traffic on August 28, 1958.